What is Deductible in Health Insurance?

 1. Compulsory Deductible: This is an obligatory deductible sum by the insurance provider.
 You have to pay this first before your insurance cover kicks in for a claim.
 It is a pre-stated sum or percentage of the claim value, declared ahead of time under your policy.

-2. Voluntary Deductible: This is a voluntary deductible sum that the policy owner may pay.
+2. Voluntary Deductible: A voluntary deductible in health insurance refers to a voluntary deductible sum that the policy owner may pay.
 Taking a high voluntary deductible can reduce your premium payments.
 This deductible is usually opted for by those who rarely make claims or wish to lower their premium payments.

 3. Comprehensive Deductible: This is a deductible that covers all the covered medical costs under the health policy of insurance.
 A single deductible is applied to all the expenses covered under the policy.